darqos/darqos/doc/roadmap.md

 while not requiring the effort to rewrite massive amounts of functionality onto a new OS/GUI.

-After the P-series, it is conceivable that we choose not to proceed to rewriting the OS, or that we adopt a cut-down form of an existing kernel and runtime instead.
+## Evaluation

+The purpose of the P-series releases is to experiment and gain live user experience with the broad range of ideas that directly impact the UX of the operating system, while avoiding effort on anything that doesn't service that goal.

+Once the P-series is complete, an evaluation of those results will lead to a revised vision of both the user experience, and the requirements of the supporting system.

+It is anticipated that this will produce a succinct requirements specification that then leads to a change of focus from top-down to bottom-up, delivering an OS kernel and system services able to support a production-ready implementation of the target user experience.

 ### M0

+Indrastructure

 System
 * Interim base OS
    * Processes / threads
    * Memory
-   * Block storage drivers
+   * Block storage
    * Keyboard / mouse
    * Display and GPU
    * Network devices and TCP/IP stack